 Caitlin Moore, one of the greatest players in University of Mary Washington women’s lacrosse history, returned to her alma mater as the head women’s lacrosse coach, with great results.

-Moore has brought the Eagles back to national prominence, advancing to the third round of the NCAA Tournament in two of the past three seasons.
+Moore has brought the Eagles back to national prominence, advancing to the NCAA Tournament in the past four seasons.
 She was named as the Virginia Sports Information Directors Association's College Division Coach of the Year in 2016 and 2018.
 Moore led the Eagles to their highest ranking in school history at #2 in 2019.